 As women cross into their 40s, they may find it harder to maintain their weight, let alone shed the extra kilos, and there are some lifestyle changes women need to make.
 This is because women tend to lose muscle mass about twice as fast as men after 40.
 As muscles burn more calories than fat cells in your body, the loss of muscle causes your body to gain fat, while reducing its ability to lose weight.

-Besides this, women in their perimenopause may also develop the tendency to store more fat around the midsection which may alter insulin sensitivity and blood sugar management, causing a further increase in weight as well as enhance diabetes and heart disease risks.
+Besides this, women in their perimenopause may also develop the tendency to store more fat around the midsection which may alter insulin sensitivity and blood sugar management, causing a further increase in weight and enhancing diabetes and heart disease risks.

 1. Add Fish to your Diet.